Load-following power plant: Nuclear power plants

 Historically, nuclear power plants were built as baseload plants, without load following capability to keep the design simple.
 Their startup or shutdown took many hours as they were designed to operate at maximum power, and heating up steam generators to the desired temperature took time.
 Nuclear power generation has been also portrayed as inflexible by anti-nuclear activists and the German Federal Environment Ministry, while others claimed "that the plants might clog the power grid".

 Modern nuclear plants with light water reactors are designed to have maneuvering capabilities in the 30-100% range with 5%/minute slope, up to 140 MW/minute.
-Nuclear power plants in France and in Germany operate in load-following mode and so participate in the primary and secondary frequency control.
+Nuclear power plants in France operate in load-following mode and so participate in the primary and secondary frequency control.
 Some units follow a variable load program with one or two large power changes per day.
 Some designs allow for rapid changes of power level around rated power, a capability that is usable for frequency regulation.
 A more efficient solution is to maintain the primary circuit at full power and to use the excess power for cogeneration.

 While most nuclear power plants in operation as of early 2000's were already designed with strong load following capabilities, they might have not been used as such for purely economic reasons: nuclear power generation is composed almost entirely of fixed and sunk costs so lowering the power output doesn't significantly reduce generating costs, so it is more effective to run them at full power most of the time.
 In countries where the baseload was predominantly nuclear (e.g. France) the load-following mode became economical due to overall electricity demand fluctuating throughout the day.